hcilab/wams/gestures.md

     mh ->> sv : transform (clientCentroidX, clientCentroidY) to workspace coordinates sv ->> mh : (viewCentroidX, viewCentroidY)
     mh ->> user : emit gesture event with (viewCentroidX, viewCentroidY)

+    alt if event is pointerup and there are no inputs remaining in the device group sc ->> sv : release locked item end
 ```